Report an accessibility problem

 When participating in a study abroad program, students examine social work through an international lens as it relates to community-building, service organizations, support for disenfranchised people and human rights advocacy.

-Cross-cultural understanding is one of the main learning outcomes of study abroad programs and is also one of the most important skills of those moving into social work careers.
-Students are able to use the knowledge and skills learned in the program and the unique intercultural focus gained from study abroad to enhance their career.
+Cross-cultural understanding is one of the main learning outcomes of study abroad programs and is also one of the most important skills for those moving into social work careers.
+Students are able to use the knowledge and skills learned in the program and the distinct intercultural focus gained from study abroad to enhance their career.

 Career opportunities